YikeShen/Dissertation_Chapter-IV/readme.txt

 Rhizosphere Soil is Key to the Uptake of Antibiotics by Lettuce (Lactuca Sativa) Submitted to Chemosphere: 04/17/2020
 Under Review: 04/22/2020

+Disclaimer:
+- I support reproducible and efficient data processing pipelines.
+Even for very simple antibiotics calculation here :)
+- This calculation can also be performed at excel and other softwares.
+- Using my python work flow, you don't need to drag excel sheets, the whole calculation only took 1 minute!
+If you want to modify some calculation, simply change them in the ".ipynb" workflow, rerun the script, 1 minute, done!
+- If you are not comfortable with looping over multiple antibiotics/chemicals here, take out the loop, the main chunck works for individual chemicals.

 Files:
 1.Input excel data sheets (.xlsx) including calculated LC-MS/MS antibiotics concentration from matrix matched standard curve for step2 calculation